jorgedb98/SBI/complex_assembler/doc.md

 Last, but not least, it is important to mention the computational toll the program supposes.
 Due to the high number of comparisons and alignments performed in order to add a new chain to the model, as the model keeps growing, each step takes more time, which is further exemplified when we try to build an infinite model.
 In those scenarios, the program does take a long time to run and depending on the available hardware resources, it may even crash if not careful enough.

 # 6. Examples
 ## 6.1.
 Protein-Protein Complex: 1gzx
 As the first simple example for a protein-protein macrocomplex, we will present the heteromer [1gzx](https://www.rcsb.org/structure/1GZX).
-It is a haemoglobin consisting of four chains as it can be seen in the following figure.
+It is a heamoglobin consisting of four chains as it can be seen in the following figure.

 <img src="./img/1gzx_assembly.png" alt="pdb1gz" width="300"/>

-The provided input folder (`examples/1gzx`) consist of three different files:
+The provided input folder (`examples/example_1/1gzx`) consist of three different files:
 * File1: 1gzx_A_B.pdb
 * File2: 1gzx_A_C.pdb
 * File3: 1gzx_A_D.pdb
 In this example, it can be noted that chain A in File1 is not a homologue to the chain A in File3.
 Thus, the naming of the chains is not relevant for the building of the model.
 For instance, File2 contains the binary interaction of two homologue proteins.

-Furthermore, we provide the user with a stoichiometry file (`stech/stec.txt`).
+Furthermore, we provide the user with a stoichiometry file (`examples/example_1/stech_1gzx.txt`).
 This way, one can compare how the built structure differs when including the `-s` argument.
 The stoichiometry file consists of the following lines:
 ```
 1gzx_A_B:2
 1gzx_A_D:1